 How do I select an airline for my Amex Platinum airline credit?

-Log into your American Express account online, navigate to Benefits, and select "Airline Fee Credit."
-Choose your preferred airline from the dropdown menu.
-Changes are officially allowed only in January of each year, though customer service may accommodate mid-year changes if you haven't used your credit.
+Log into your American Express account online, navigate to Benefits, and find "Airline Fee Credit."
+Select your preferred airline from the dropdown.
+Changes are officially permitted only in January, though customer service may accommodate mid-year changes if you haven't yet used any of your credit.

 What purchases qualify for the airline credit?